31 Spring Home Improvement Projects To Increase Your Home’s Value

 17. New Mailbox

 One of the cheapest ways to add character to your home is by installing a new mailbox.
-Up the curb appeal even more by putting some landscaping — like bright flowers — and pavers around your mailbox.
+To up the curb appeal even more by putting some landscaping — like bright flowers — and pavers around your mailbox.

 18. Put Up Shelving in the Garage